RocketChat/docs-old/guides/administrator-guides/white-labeling/advanced-white-labeling.md

 ### Header and Footer

-Any changes made here will be reflected in the every header and footer Changes the header, footer and direct reply warning HTML You may use the following placeholders:
+Any changes made here will be reflected in the every header and footer.
+Changes the header, footer and direct reply warning HTML.

+You may use the following placeholders:

 * \[Site\_Name\] and \[Site\_URL\] for the Application Name and URL respectively.

 ### Invitation

-Invitation to use the site Is triggered when the admin invites the person by email
+Invitation to use the site.
+Is triggered when the admin invites the person by email.

 You may use the following placeholders: